cloudnode-pro/ts-client/README.md

 ### Class: `Cloudnode.ApiResponse<T>`

 An API response.
-This class implements the interface provided as `T`.
+This class implements the interface provided as `T` and includes all of its properties.

  - `_response` <code>[Cloudnode.RawResponse](#class-cloudnoderawresponse)</code> Raw API response